blainne/RightHandOfFate/readme.md

 The `Either.fs` is my own very simple, F#-friendly implementation of the either monad with some helper functions and a computation expression builder.
 Finally, the `FateTypes.fs` and `Person.fs` define the main types and error-types used in the application.

+In the root folder, there's also an additional file `DbSchema.sql` which contains SQL code to create the db table with appropriate fields and some example insert and update statements.
 ###Building
 The project uses FAKE so building it should be pretty straightforward.
 There's just one important thing.
 You should create a local file in the `RightHandOfFate` project folder called `ConnStrings.config` and place Your connection strings there.